Using BitFaster Alerts

 BitFaster Alerts is a brand new feature in BitFaster.
 It allows you automate your Marketing efforts.

 Unlike other transactional messaging systems/applications, BitFaster Alerts works from within your network.
-It can connect to any database or Excel worksheet that's available on your network or even from the Internet.
+It can connect to any CRM/ERP database (like Salesforce or Microsoft CRM) or Excel worksheet that's available on your network or even from the Internet.
 This helps you safeguard your data.
 There are no APIs to connect to nor is there any data that needs to be uploaded to third party servers.

 Please Note: If you have Office 2016 and are experiencing issues connecting to an Excel file, please download and install the "Microsoft Access Database Engine 2010 Redistributable" from Microsoft website: